Hurricanes vs. Devils: Betting Trends, Odds, Advanced Stats - NHL Playoffs Second Round Game 5

 Hurricanes Advanced Stats

-- In their last 10 games, the Hurricanes are scoring 0.9 more goals per game than their season-long average.
+- In their last 10 games, the Hurricanes have scored 0.9 more goals per game than their average on the season.

 - The team's goal differential is seventh-best in the league at +52.